royhobbstn/censusMap_pipeline/README.md

 ```

 Install NodeJS (if not already installed).
-Then:
+Then, to create the data files needed specifically for the map, ready the map datatree file and extract all the relevant tables:

 ```
 node createTableCSV.js
 ```

-Then to create the final tilesets:
+Then, iterate over those datasets and join with the basic tilesets to create the final tilesets:
 ```
 bash create_acs_tilesets.sh
 ```